MrWolfZ/simplux/recipes/basics/getting-started/README.md

   }),
 })

-// to update the module state, simply call a mutation (this
+// to update the module's state, simply call a mutation (this
 // dispatches a redux action internally) increment() console.log('incremented counter:', counterModule.getState())